9 nights. February 2022 - September 2022. From £1026.00.

-This family friendly introduction to India gives you the unique chance to take things at your own pace, with both included and optional sightseeing, together with morning yoga, cookery classes and lazing around by the pool with two-for-one happy hour cocktails to choose from.
+This exceptional-value, perfect introduction to India gives you the unique chance to take things at your own pace, with both included and optional sightseeing, together with morning yoga, cookery classes and lazing around by the pool with two-for-one happy hour cocktails to choose from.
 This is India, done your way.
-Adding to an already impressive portfolio of Indian tours, this unique tour takes in some of India’s most essential sights, including the majestic Taj Mahal, together with optional excursions to Ranthambore National Park and Jaipur, with ample opportunities to rest and relax.
+Adding to an already impressive portfolio of Indian tours, this unique tour takes in some of India’s most essential sights, including the majestic Taj Mahal, together with ample opportunities to rest and relax.
+You can add even on an overnight adventure to Ranthambore National Park to go in search of tigers!
 You’ll stay in two excellent hotels, the second a six-night stay amongst 8 acres of pristine nature, really giving you the chance to unwind and get settled.
 Start each day with a gentle, energising yoga class before breakfast, and the rest is up to you.
 This tour is perfect for first-time visitors to India, as it really gives you the chance to tailor your holiday based on what you want.

 What's IncludedSeven nights’ carefully chosen accommodation, including one night at the five-star Sarovar Crystal Premiere, Agra, and six nights at the four-star Vanaashrya Resort, near the Sariska Tiger Reserve, plus two on the aircraft